Azizsin7/ET6-Recitations-6002x/Session_08/ML.md

 ---

-## 🔍 Unsupervised Learning
+## 🧠 What Is Unsupervised Learning?

+In **unsupervised learning**, we don’t have labeled data (no "answers").
-No labels are provided.
-The goal is to **discover hidden structure** in the data.
+Instead, the goal is to **find patterns or structure** hidden in the data on our own.

-### 🔹 Clustering
+## 🔹 Clustering (Main Example of Unsupervised Learning)

-- Group similar examples based on feature vectors and distance metrics
-- No "correct" clustering → depends on features and metric used
+Clustering means grouping similar things together based on their features.

+For example:
+- Imagine you have a bunch of animals and you don’t know which are mammals, fish, or reptiles.
+- A clustering algorithm will try to **group them** based on traits like number of legs, whether they lay eggs, etc.

+📌 **Important:** There is no single “correct” clustering.
+The result depends on:
+- Which features you include (e.g., legs? weight?)
+- What distance metric you use (e.g., Euclidean)

-### 🎯 Objective Function: Dissimilarity
+## 🎯 Clustering Objective: Dissimilarity

-- Similar to variance, but **not normalized**
-- Penalizes large incoherent clusters more heavily
+To decide if a clustering is good, we use an **objective function** that measures:
+- How similar the points inside each group are
+- How different the groups are from each other

+This is called **dissimilarity** — it’s like measuring how “spread out” each cluster is.

-#### ❗ Trivial Solution Risk:
+## ❗ A Common Mistake: Trivial Solution

-- Putting each example in its own cluster gives perfect (but useless) score
-- Add constraints:
-  - Maximum number of clusters (`k`)
+What if the algorithm puts **each point in its own cluster**?

+✅ Perfect dissimilarity
+❌ Useless result — no learning happened

+That’s why we **add constraints** to clustering:

+1. **Set a max number of clusters** (`k` in k-means)
-  - Minimum distance between clusters
+2. Or require **minimum distance between clusters**

+These rules stop the algorithm from giving lazy answers and push it to find meaningful patterns.

 ---